top of page

 Testing continues among Jane Wright Earl descendants.

-In 2022, we teamed up with a medical genetic genealogist to complete the building of our family tree and to identify potential present-day at risk individuals of OTC deficiency.
+In 2022, we teamed up with an Inheritance Mapping Specialist to complete the building of our family tree and to identify potential present-day at risk individuals of OTC deficiency.
 Our objective is to provide testing and treatment options to these people.

 OUR MISSION: